What is a clinical research associate?

 What is the demand for clinical research associates?

-Driven by a rise in the number of healthcare facilities, increasing healthcare expenditure, technological and research capabilities, and an aging population, the need for new treatments has increased exponentially in recent times.
-This has led to a rise in the number of companies hiring for new clinical research jobs and this is likely to keep gaining momentum in the years to come.
+Driven by a rise in the number of healthcare facilities, increasing healthcare expenditure, advances in technological and research capabilities and an aging population, the need for new treatments has increased exponentially in recent times.
+With the clinical trials market being calculated to be $54.39 billion USD and is expected to almost double by 2024, more companies are hiring for new, clinical research jobs, maintaining a steady momentum in the years to come.

 How do I get the right experience for a clinical research associate job?